Reeta Chakrabarti: Author

-Chakrabarti's first novel, Finding Belle, will be published in May 2025.
+Chakrabarti's first novel, Finding Belle, a family saga with echoes of Charlotte Bronte’s Jane Eyre, was published in May 2025 by HarperCollins.
+Her second novel, An Impossible Woman, is due to be published in the spring of 2027 also by HarperCollins, and is a fictionalised account of the twentieth-century Indian Hungarian artist Amrita Sher-Gil.

 Awards and honours

 Chakrabarti was named an honorary fellow of Exeter College, Oxford in 2018.
-She was also made an honorary doctor of letters by York St John University in 2018, and became the chancellor of York St John University in 2019 and an honorary fellow of University College, London in 2019.
-She is also an honorary fellow of the University of East London.
+She was also made an honorary doctor of letters by York St John University in 2018, and became the Chancellor of York St John University in 2019 and an honorary fellow of University College, London in 2019 She has an honorary degree from Bath Spa University and is also an honorary fellow of the University of East London.

-In December 2022 Chakrabarti was a member of the team for Exeter College, Oxford, which reached the semi-final in BBC Two's Christmas University Challenge.